-The Safer Communities Fund (the program) was established in 2016-17.
+The Safer Communities Fund (the program) will run over seven years from 2017-18 to 2023-24.

-The broader Safer Communities Fund supports the Australian Government's commitment to deliver safer communities by:
+The broader aim of the Safer Communities Fund is to support the Australian Government's commitment to deliver safer communities by:

-- boosting the efforts of schools and pre-schools, community organisations and local councils to address crime and anti-social behaviour by funding crime prevention initiatives that benefit the wider community or community organisations (such as fixed and mobile CCTV and lighting) - protecting schools and pre-schools, community organisations and local councils that may be facing security risks associated with racial and/or religious intolerance - protecting children who are at risk of attack, harassment or violence stemming from racial or religious intolerance.
+- boosting the efforts of schools and pre-schools, community organisations and local councils to address crime and anti-social behaviour by funding crime prevention initiatives that benefit the wider community or community organisations (such as fixed and mobile CCTV and lighting, as well as early intervention services) - protecting schools, and pre-schools, places of religious worship, community organisations and local councils that may be facing security risks associated with racial and/or religious intolerance - protecting children who are at risk of attack, harassment or violence stemming from racial or religious intolerance.

-The intended outcomes of the broader program are to:
+The intended outcomes of the program are to: